TarsCloud/TarsDocs_en/dev/tarsjava/tars-reference.md

 TestApp is the namespace, and all structs and interfaces must be in the namespace.

-When generating the server code, you need to set the servant tag in the tars-maven-plugin dependency in the pom.xml file to true to obtain the interface file with the suffix Servant, HelloServant.java:
+When generating the server code, you need to set the servant tag in the tars-maven-plugin dependency in the pom.xml file to true and then run the `mvn tars: tars2java` command in the root directory of the project to obtain the interface file with the suffix Servant, HelloServant.java:

 ```java
 @Servant